byronigoe/capacitor-codepush/README.md

 ## How does it work?

-A Capacitor app is composed of HTML, CSS and JavaScript files and any accompanying images, which are bundled together by the Cordova CLI and distributed as part of a platform-specific binary (i.e. an .ipa or .apk file).
+A Capacitor app is composed of HTML, CSS and JavaScript files and any accompanying images, which are bundled together by the Capacitor CLI and distributed as part of a platform-specific binary (i.e. an .ipa or .apk file).
 Once the app is released, updating either the code (e.g. making bug fixes, adding new features) or image assets, requires you to recompile and redistribute the entire binary, which of course, includes any review time associated with the store(s) you are publishing to.

 The CodePush plugin helps get product improvements in front of your end users instantly, by keeping your code and images synchronized with updates you release to the CodePush server.
 This way, your app gets the benefits of an offline mobile experience, as well as the "web-like" agility of side-loading updates as soon as they are available.
 It's a win-win!